daisybio/NeEDL/README.md

 ```

 ### Local search
 One can influence how the local search that NeEDL applies to the SSI network behaves.
 The most important setting is the statistical score that should be used for optimization.
-We recommend to use the score ```PENETRANCE_NLL``` for optimization.
+We recommend using the score ```PENETRANCE_NLL``` for optimization.
 ```bash
 # select score for optimization
 --ms-model PENETRANCE_NLL